 Karl is a Partner, urban designer and architectural writer.
-He has more than 26 years’ experience in architectural practice and his work encompasses a broad range of projects ranging from headquarters, financial institutions, office buildings, residential and mixed-use developments to entertainment destinations and public spaces.
+He has more than 28 years’ experience in architectural practice and his work encompasses a broad range of projects ranging from headquarters, financial institutions, office buildings, residential and mixed-use developments to entertainment destinations and public spaces.
 He has worked on developments in the Middle East, Britain, Europe and India.
-Most recently he has focussed on a number of large-scale projects that integrate urban and architectural design.

-For the past few years Karl has been focusing on workplace design integrating sustainable architecture and technological innovation through a number of international and London projects.
+Karl is currently leading the design of a major life science development in central London, focusing on the next generation architecture of research and innovation hubs.
+For the past few years, he has been focusing on workplace design integrating sustainable architecture and technological innovation through several London and international projects.

 Karl was the PLP design leader on the Parco Romana project, an urban-scale redevelopment project in Milan’s Porta Romana district, which PLP won in an international competition as part of a global design team and is currently developing.

-Previous key design experience includes the largest office headquarters project in London for J.P.
-Morgan and the Education Zone for the Aerospace City Masterplan.
+Other key design experience includes the Education Zone for the Aerospace City Masterplan in Qatar.
 He has designed and coordinated its main campus, incorporating the Aeronautical College, Aerospace University, the flight simulator centre and student accommodation.
 Prior to this, he designed elements of the expansion of the Abu Dhabi International Airport in its Midfield Terminal Complex development, currently in construction.

-Karl was the senior designer of Al-Asima, a retail and office development in Kuwait City, designer on the Pinnacle, a landmark office development that was created as the tallest building in London, an office tower refurbishment in the Paris district of La Defense, and Andromede, an office building in Toulouse.
+Karl was the senior designer of Al-Asima, a retail and office development in Kuwait City, designer on the Pinnacle, a landmark office development that was to be the tallest building in London, an office tower refurbishment in the Paris district of La Defense, and Andromede, an office building in Toulouse.

 Karl received his Master of Science degree in City Design and Social Science through the Cities Programme of the London School of Economics and his Bachelor of Architecture degree from the American University of Beirut, Lebanon.
 He has also taught for five years at the latter.
 He has written for a number of international publications such as Mark Magazine, Glass, World Architecture News, The Architectural Review and Blueprint.